hfrankel/movies-app/README.md

 - In the MovieSelector component unless a search result has come back from the API, display the message "Find a movie".
 - If the search comes back with no results have an alert pop up saying "No result found".

+### 7 - Linking To External Resources

+- We're going to add functionality to our search result so it pops up as a hyperlink to the relevant IMDb page

 ## Available Scripts

 In the project directory, you can run: